-Georgetown uniquely offers two first-year curricula to its full-time students: Curriculum A and Curriculum B. All students take the same number of credits, are subject to the same grading curve and are taught the basics necessary to succeed in upper level classes.
-However, while the four sections instructed under Curriculum A take traditional first-year courses such as Civil Procedure, Constitutional Law, Property, and Torts, the section instructed under Curriculum B, follows a more “innovative and integrated approach to the study of law.”
-Curriculum B (informally known as “Section 3”) looks at our evolving legal system and its shifting focus on public policy.
-Combined with a more interdisciplinary approach, Curriculum B first-years take courses such as Democracy and Coercion and Legal Process and Society.
-Georgetown invites admitted students to request a spot in the Curriculum B section during the summer and ultimately offers a seat to approximately 115 students.
+Georgetown Law uniquely offers two first-year curriculums to its full-time students: Curriculum A and Curriculum B. All students take the same number of credits, are subject to the same grading curve, and are taught the basics necessary to succeed in upper-level classes.
+However, while the four sections instructed under Curriculum A take traditional first-year courses, such as “Civil Procedure,” “Constitutional Law,” “Property,” and “Torts,” the section instructed under Curriculum B follows a more “innovative and integrated approach to the study of law,” according to the school’s website.
+Curriculum B (informally known as “Section 3”) looks at the evolving legal system and its shifting focus on public policy.
+Combined with a more interdisciplinary approach, Curriculum B first-year students take such courses as “Democracy and Coercion” and “Legal Process and Society.”
+Georgetown Law invites admitted students to request a spot in the Curriculum B section during the summer and ultimately offers a seat to approximately 115 students.

-Dedicated to preparing students to handle legal issues in an increasingly globalized environment, it is worth noting that “Georgetown Law offers one of the largest transnational law programs in the world” with ample course and clinic offerings in these fields, as well as numerous semester abroad opportunities.
-Additionally, first year JD applicants can separately apply to GULC’s Global Law Scholars program designed for students who plan to practice international or transnational law.
-The program is small and admits only 15-20 students per year who show a proficiency in a foreign language and English.
+Dedicated to preparing students to handle legal issues in an increasingly globalized environment, Georgetown Law’s transnational law program is one of the largest in the world, with various course and clinic offerings in these fields, as well as numerous semester abroad opportunities.
+Additionally, first-year JD applicants can separately apply to Georgetown Law’s Global Law Scholars program, which is designed for students who plan to practice international or transnational law.
+The program admits only 15 to 20 students per year who demonstrate a proficiency in both a foreign language and English.
 Scholars follow a specialized curriculum aimed at preparing students to handle legal situations involving more than one system of law.
-Similarly, Georgetown’s Tech Law & Policy Scholars, Business Law Scholars and Public Interest Fellows programs provide specialized opportunities to students with deep interests in those fields.
-Georgetown Law also offers 11 dual degree programs.
+Similarly, Georgetown Law’s Technology Law & Policy Scholars, Business Law Scholars, and Public Interest Fellows programs provide specialized opportunities to students with an interest in those fields.
+The school also offers 12 dual-degree programs.

 Clinical and Experiential Learning

-To satisfy the 6 credit experiential requirement, GULC students can choose from extensive education offerings including clinics, externships, practicum and simulation courses.
-As early as January of their first year at Georgetown, students have the opportunity to take a one-week, one credit, “First-Year Week One Simulations” course that allows them to experience situations that mirror real world scenarios such as client counseling or strategic planning.
+To satisfy the six-credit experiential requirement, Georgetown Law students can choose from extensive offerings including clinics, externships, practicum courses, and simulation courses.
+As early as January of their first year at Georgetown Law, students have the opportunity to take a one-week, one-credit “Week One” simulation course that allows them to experience such real-world scenarios as client counseling and strategic planning.

-Students of color: 23%
+Students of Color: 40%

-Median LSAT: 167
+Median LSAT: 171

-Median GPA: 3.8
+Median GPA: 3.85

-- Law Firms: 65.9%
+- Law Firms: 64.907%

-- Judicial Clerkships: 9%
+- Judicial Clerkships: 10.714%

-- Government: 10.7%
+- Government: 8.540%

-- Education: 0.2%
+- Education: 0.776%